probmods/probmods2/chapters/05-observing-sequences.md

 viz(isFairDist([false, true, false, true, false]))
 ~~~~

+(Q: Why did we use `factor` instead of `condition` above?)

 This version thinks that alternating sequences are non-random, but there are other non-uniform generative processes (such as all-true) that it doesn't detect.
 How could we extend this model to detect more non-random sequences?

 # Hidden Markov Models